 Our stay ended on a celebratory high note.
 Last night, we dined on the riverfront on a private veranda with our modern, posh villa in the background.
 (Who says you can’t live comfortably in the Rainforest?!)

 This morning, our wake-up call was the sound of pitter-patter on the roof above.
 We rushed out to discover a family of Long-tailed macaque monkeys playing right outside our door.
 As we enjoyed our last few hours in this special place, we drank coffee and listened to the river, taking the time to just be.

-We said farewells to new friends with the hopes of returning again someday.
-Soon, a prop plane flies us over curvy rivers and rolling hills brought us back to civilization once again.
+We said farewells to new friends with the hopes of returning someday.
+Soon, a prop plane flies us over curvy rivers and rolling hills bringing us back to civilization once again.
 Tomorrow, we explore a different part of this beautiful island.

 Explorer Journal Day 7